singleron-RD/CeleScope/docs/sweetseq/multi_sweetseq.md

 `L` linker(common sequences)
 `C` tag barcode.

-`--tag_barcode_fasta` Required.
+`--barcode_fasta` Required.
+Tag barcode fasta file.
 It will check the mismatches between tag barcode sequence in R2 reads with all tag barcode sequence in barcode_fasta.
-It will assign read to the tag with mismatch < len(tag barcode) / 10 + 1.
+It will assign read to the tag with mismatch < threshold.
 If no such tag exists, the read is classified as invalid.

+You can find the barcode fasta file under `celescope/data/sweetseq`.

 `--linker_fasta` Optional.
 If provided, it will check the mismatches between linker sequence in R2 reads with all linker sequence in linker_fasta.
 If no mismatch < len(linker) / 10 + 1, the read is classified as invalid.